ZoeAI-Labs/zoeai-labs.github.io/README.md

 ### What happens to uploaded files?
 Uploaded files are stored in memory and are not stored or processed as file objects.
 More specifically, the data is stored in Python via a BytesIO object, which is stored in RAM.
 This means it will only persist in RAM until it is overwritten by another session or the container is shutdown.

+### Is my data shared with any organisation?
+No. ZoeAI Labs does not have access to your data or your documents.
+See above.
+The apps are deployed using Streamlit which are stored in GCP Private Cloud.